Habit building for ADHD: why standard advice fails and what works instead

 Creating habits with ADHD is not about forcing a neurotypical system to work through willpower.
 It’s about designing systems that match how your brain actually operates: interest-driven, externally supported, novelty-fed, resilient to breaks.
 The Dopamine Scaffold Method gives you four clear pillars: environmental cues, novelty rotation, structured anchoring, and recovery protocols.
 Each one directly compensates for a specific executive function gap rather than pretending that gap does not exist.

-ADHD habit systems are not built despite failure – they’re built from it.
+ADHD habit systems are not built despite failure – they are built from failure.
 Every break makes the comeback architecture stronger.

 Next 10 minutes